pratimes/pigra/README.md

 # pigra

-Raspberry Pi monitoring System With Grafana, InfluxDB and Python scripts
+A simple Raspberry Pi monitoring System With Grafana, InfluxDB and Python scripts

 ## Setup
-* Run setup.sh
+* Run setup.sh to install everything.
-* Copy python modules to `monitor` directory
+* Copy python modules to `monitor` directory and use `crontab.content` to schedule them using crontab.
 * Verify influx DB have data
-* Copy JSON to grafana dashboard at <IP>:3000
+* Copy JSON to a new grafana dashboard at raspberry-pi-host-IP:3000 with influxDB as data source.
 * Verify if dashboard is correctly poplulated

 ## Screenshots